ShivamXD6/Optimize-Windows/README.md

 4. Now Select `Boot in Normal Mode`.
 5. Now you'll see some commands running.
-6. Select Your Language, Region and Windows Version.
+6. Select Your Language, Region and Select Windows Pro Version.

 > [!NOTE]
 > If you don't see many Windows versions, click **Back** once, then click **Next** again.
 This should display all available Windows versions.